 From UWSMPH - Department of Anesthesiology

-The clinical base year (PG-1) provides a broad foundation of medical knowledge and clinical experience upon which subsequent training builds.
-Rotations in critical care, general medicine, cardiology, emergency medicine, general surgery, pediatric surgery, otolaryngology, neonatology, pediatric critical care and anesthesiology provide a challenging and rewarding first year.
-Residents have the opportunity to work closely with faculty and residents from a wide range of specialties, forming professional relationships and friendships that carry through the subsequent clinical anesthesia years and beyond.
+The clinical base year (PGY-1) provides a broad foundation of medical knowledge and clinical experience upon which subsequent training builds.
+Rotations in general medicine, cardiology, emergency medicine, pediatric surgery, otolaryngology, surgical critical care, medical critical care, pediatric critical care and anesthesiology provide a challenging and rewarding first year.
+In addition, PGY-1 residents spend a month together focused on pain management, perioperative medicine, and transfusion medicine.
+Our trainees have the opportunity to work closely with faculty and residents from a wide range of specialties, forming professional relationships and friendships that carry through the years.

 The CA-3 year offers flexibility in its goal of providing residents with extensive experience caring for the most critically ill patients.
 All residents participate in advanced rotations in cardiac, pediatric, obstetric, regional and neuroanesthesia along with a challenging rotation in operating room management.
-Residents may elect to receive additional training in transesophageal echocardiography, intraoperative neuromonitoring, critical care, and pain management.
-A research track is offered with three months of dedicated research time in the CA-2 year and six months in the CA-3 year.
-Finally, the Department offers and supports a range of international medical mission opportunities for CA-3 residents interested in joining UW faculty on these interesting and rewarding experiences.
+Residents may elect to receive additional training in vascular anesthesia, transesophageal echocardiography, cardiothoracic critical care, and pain management.
+A selective rotation allows the CA-3 resident to guide their own case assignments to target case types and anesthetizing locations most pertinent to their post-graduation plans.
+While a Capstone rotation provides experience in the teaching and supervising of junior residents.
+A research track is offered for interested residents, which provides up to three months of dedicated research time in the CA-2 year and up to six months in the CA-3 year.
+Finally, the Department offers and supports a range of international medical mission opportunities for senior residents interested in joining UW faculty on these interesting and rewarding experiences.

-The Department of Anesthesiology offers an ACGME accredited Anesthesiology Critical Care fellowship along with a range of flexible, individualized fellowship opportunities.
-Clinical fellowships are available in regional anesthesia/acute pain management, transplant anesthesia, neuroanesthesia with intraoperative neuromonitoring, cardiac/vascular anesthesia with transesophageal echocardiography, and ambulatory anesthesia.
-In most instances fellows have the opportunity to function as Clinical Instructors as well, offering the invaluable opportunity to refine their skills by both teaching residents and working with clinical anesthetists in the care-team model of anesthesia care.
+The Department of Anesthesiology offers ACGME-accredited fellowships in cardiothoracic anesthesiology, critical care medicine, pediatric anesthesiology, and chronic pain (in conjunction with the Physical Medicine and Rehabilitation Department), along with a range of flexible, individualized clinical fellowship opportunities (e.g., transplant anesthesia, neuroanesthesia, and regional anesthesia, ambulatory anesthesia, and research).
+A fellowship in Transfusion Medicine is also available through the Department of Pathology.
+Frequently, fellows have the opportunity to function as Clinical Instructors, offering the invaluable opportunity to refine their skills by both teaching residents and working with clinical anesthetists in the care-team model of perioperative care.